yoasyo25/ruby-submissions/1711-b/1module/http_yykm/luis_garcia.md

 - [ ] Balances unit and integration tests
 - [ ] Evidence of edge cases testing
 - [ ] Test Coverage metrics are present (SimpleCov)
-- [ ] A test RakeTask is implemented
+- [x] A test RakeTask is implemented

-* 4: Above expectations
-* 3: Meets expectations
-* 2: Below expectations
 * 1: Well-below expectations